 8. The largest salt flats in the world are in Bolivia

 Spanning an area of over 10,500 km, Salar de Uyuni holds the accolade for the largest salt flats in the world.
-Arguably Bolivia’s most popular attraction, this incredible area is covered by metres of salt crust.
+Arguably Bolivia’s most popular attraction and one of South America’s most famous landmarks, this incredible area is covered by metres of salt crust.

 Salt is collected from the flats and cultivated to be sold.
 It is used for road gritting and even as table salt.
 You can buy this as a souvenir if you visit.
 Every year during the wet season, the flats are transformed into the world’s largest mirror, a wonder of nature that has to be seen firsthand to be believed!

 9. Argentina’s Mount Aconcagua is the easiest of the Seven Summits

 I want to state from the off that I am not saying that trekking any of the Seven Summits is easy, obviously, they are all crazy difficult.
 However, according to mountaineers, of the seven, Argentina’s Aconcagua is meant to be the easiest.

 This is because you can follow a trekking route the whole way up.
 It is also not particularly technical terrain for experienced mountaineers.
 The main obstacle when climbing Mount Aconcagua is the altitude which hikers sometimes underestimate.

 10. Venezuela gets its name from the Italian city of Venice

 The country of Venezuela was named by Amerigo Vespucci.
 He, along with Alonso de Ojeda, led a naval expedition there in 1499.
 When he arrived, he was surprised to see stilt villages that had been built over the water.
 It reminded him of Venice, leading him to christen the region ‘Venezuola’.
 In Italian, this translates to ‘little Venice’.